crowsonkb/philips-hue/README.rst

 This will install a script under the name ``philipshue``.
 On first run, philips-hue will attempt to register a username with your Bridge.
 It will then write the bridge IP and its username to a configuration file ``$HOME/.philipshue.ini``.

 philips-hue is basically an `IPython <https://ipython.org>`_-inspired read-eval-print loop.
-It turns commands entered on the prompt into QHue calls by (a) prepending ``bridge.`` to every command, and (b) suffixing the command with ``()`` if the command is not a function call already.
+It turns commands entered on the prompt into QHue calls by (a) prepending ``bridge.`` to every command, and (b) calling the result if it is callable.
 Consequently most of the examples in the QHue README are applicable to philips-hue.

 Examples: